 How do you think publishing with JoVE will enhance the visibility and impact of your research?

-:
+Anabel-Lise: We diffuse a full protocol of our custom-made stretching device to the community, showing its reliability and versatility and how to build it from zero.
+We hope the community can benefit from this compiled information while becoming aware of the many use of the device, to advance research in cell mechanobiology.

 Can you share a specific success story or benefit you’ve experienced—or expect to experience—after using or publishing with JoVE?
 (This could include increased collaborations, citations, funding opportunities, streamlined lab procedures, reduced training time, cost savings in the lab, or improved lab productivity.)